Richard Puller von Hohenburg: Second accusation and exile

-By 1480, Puller was now demanding an entire inheritance from Strasbourg (his father-in-law Hans Konrad Bock was dead by 1479).
-Zürich could find no allies in the Confederacy for its feud against Strasbourg and Puller's residency in Zürich was becoming a political nuisance.
+Trial and execution

 In 1482, city officials discovered a homosexual relationship between Puller and his servant, Anton Mätzler.
 The convenient détente this trial provided to relations between Strasbourg and the Confederacy did not go uncommented on by contemporaries.
 Indeed, one source (apparently from an underling of the councillors) alleges Strasbourg made a payment of eight thousand florins to the councillors for the trial and execution of Puller, although the source was definite about Puller's guilt of the charges.

 Contemporary chronicler Diebold Schilling the Elder reported that, as before, this act had been discovered because of his servant's boasts of the "precious clothing, beautiful shirts, and other treasures" in his possession, which the officials had suspected to be sexual gifts from his master.
 Puller and his servant were charged by the officials with "heresy".
 Under torture by the city officials, Puller confessed to having had same-sex relationships with Mätzler and several other men.
-Consequently, he was sentenced to be burned at the stake alongside his servant Mätzler in the market square of Zürich.
+Consequently, he was sentenced to be burned at the stake alongside his servant Mätzler in the market square of Zurich.
 On 24 September 1482, a large crowd had gathered to see Puller executed.
-Puller was asked to repeat his confession, but he refused, instead claiming that the accusation of sodomy was only a cover for the Zürich officials who wished to seize his land and fortune.
-One of the officials mentioned by name was Hans Waldmann, then mayor of Zürich, who was later executed for several charges (among them, sodomy) after a spectacular but brief and unpopular political career in Zürich.
+Puller was asked to repeat his confession, but he refused, instead claiming that the accusation of sodomy was only a cover for the Zurich officials who wished to seize his land and fortune.
+One of the officials mentioned by name was Hans Waldmann, then mayor of Zurich, who was later executed for several charges (among them, sodomy) after a spectacular but brief and unpopular political career in Zurich.
 With the execution of its last scion, the noble family of the von Hohenburgs perished, with their ancestral castle passing on to the Sickinger family.